diving in pemba

 What safety equipment is on the dive boats?

-All of our boats have first aid kits, O2 kits, life jackets, cell phones, and 2 way radios as well as GPS receivers, and at least one Emergency First Responder.
+All of our boats have first aid kits, Dan Oxygen systems, life jackets, cell phones, and 2 way radios as well as GPS receivers,all our guides are trained Emergency First Responders.

 Are weight belts available?